Welcome Teacher Candidates

 Why You Should Choose Queen's

 • 16-Month Program!
-Our program starts in May 2024 and ends in August 2025 – getting you into the job market a year earlier than most other programs.
+Our program starts in May 2026 and ends in August 2027 – getting you into the job market a year earlier than most other programs.

 • Choose a Concentration!
 You get to choose a concentration which provides a pathway for you to develop your professional interests.
 Concentrations include two complementary courses and a 3-week Alternative Practicum in the same topic.
 Topics could include At-Risk Children or Adolescents & Young Adults, Exceptional Learners, Educational Technology, Social Justice, and International Education.
-If you were accepted into a Program Track (ACE, ITEP, OEE, PJFSL) this will be your concentration.
+If you were accepted into a Program Track (ACE, ITEP, PJFSL) this will be your concentration.

 • Alternative Practicum Experience!
 Our 3-week Alternative Practicum (also known as the Alt Prac) gives you the opportunity to gain invaluable experience in a setting outside of school – you can do it in Canada or anywhere else in the world.
 Teacher candidates have spent their Alt Pracs at Banff National ParkGlobal Learning in Hong Kong, the Vatican, the Stratford Festival, Youth Theatre Arts in Scotland, the Royal Ontario Museum, Joyceville Institution – and so many more.
 There are Travel Fellowships available to help you make your dream Alt Prac happen.